carbon-design-system/carbon-design-kit/CONTRIBUTING.md

 Our team is commited to maintaining consistent, top-quality standards and guidelines that will contribute to our greater platform.
 We welcome all feedback in order to produce the best possible experience for our users.

 Don't hesitate to reach out with questions—we're happy to chat!
-You can contact us at hello@carbondesignsystem.com.

 If you're interested in contributing to the Carbon Design System, we have a 5 step process for accepting new patterns.